blueorange589/miscalculator/ethics.md

 if one gets punished due to ethics, everything else around has to be perfect. otherwise it is unfair, so again un-ethical.

-is an intervener to security and law forces.
+is an intervener to duty of security and law forces.